 Note: Infeed and outfeed rollers control feed rate of workpiece as it passes through planer.
-Operator should not push or pull on workpiece.
+Operator does not push or pull on workpiece.

 - If cut is too deep and bogs down planer, operator immediately reduces depth of cut. - 6.
 Once workpiece is clear of outfeed roller and stops moving, operator removes workpiece from outfeed table and measures workpiece thickness.
-If further planing is required, operator raises table slightly (approximately 1⁄2 to 1⁄2 turn of table height handwheel), then feeds workpiece into front of planer again. - Operator continues process until desired thickness is achieved, then turns machine OFF.
+If further planing is required, operator raises table slightly, such as 1⁄2-turn of table height handwheel (approximately 1⁄4 to 1⁄2 turn of the handwheel), then feeds workpiece into front of planer again. - Operator continues process until desired workpiece thickness is achieved, then turns machine OFF.